SprityON/mc-rpg/README.md

 Do you love Minecraft?
 And Discord?

-Then this bot might your go-to!
+Then this bot might be your go-to!

 It features:
 - 1 versus 1 (against REAL mobs or players!) gameplay;